ndara/NFLMachineLearning/README.md

 Experimentation of application of data science to NFL 2015 dataset to predict the success of any given play.

-This project was written in Jupyter notebooks `.ipynb` and then exported to pure Python files.
+Note 1: This project was written in Jupyter notebooks `.ipynb` and then exported to pure Python files.
 Therefore, the files are not executable without the given Jupyter environment.
 Python dependencies include and are not limited to scikit-learn, pandas, numpy, matplotlib, and seaborn.

+Note 2: The dataset used for this data science project is not available on this repository.

 # NFL Analysis of Individual Plays